Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Results

 Another example corresponds to the systems with small connectivity between qubits in $H_I$.
 It is expected then that a QA protocol that emphasizes interactions without many direct spin flips can achieve a better performance, such as the protocol induced by the decaying transverse field.

-To test this hypothesis, we performed simulations for $H_I$ with limited connectivity ranges, i.e., a range-$k$ Hamiltonian is of form (\ref{Hgen}) but only contains terms with at most $k$ simultaneously coupled spins.
+To test this, we performed simulations for $H_I$ with limited connectivity ranges, i.e., a range-$k$ Hamiltonian is of form (\ref{Hgen}) but only contains terms with at most $k$ simultaneously coupled spins.
 This allows the control of the problem complexity by tuning the connectivity range.
-Our numerical simulations (Fig.~\ref{fig:scaling}) show that, for finite size systems of up to $12$ spins and the transverse field protocol (\ref{ht-0}), the final excitation numbers always scale as a power law of $g$, i.e., $\langle n \rangle \sim 1/g^{\alpha} \sim 1/\tau_a^{\alpha}$, and $\alpha$ increases with the decrease of the connectivity range of $H_I$.
-At $k=2$, $\alpha$ reaches the value $2$.
+Our numerical simulations (Fig.~\ref{fig:scaling}) show that, for finite size systems of up to $12$ spins and the transverse field (\ref{ht-0}), the final excitation numbers always scale as a power law of $g$, i.e., $\langle n \rangle \sim 1/g^{\alpha} \sim 1/\tau_a^{\alpha}$, and $\alpha$ increases with the decrease of the connectivity range of $H_I$.
+At $k=2$, which is known as the Sherrington-Kirkpatrick model \cite{SK-model}, $\alpha$ reaches the value $2$.

 Figure~\ref{fig:scaling} demonstrates the convergence of the performance to the universality domain of the solvable protocol with increasing complexity.
 In agreement with our expectations, as far as we could see numerically, the protocol with the decaying transverse field produced better performance on the structured problems than the solvable protocol, in agreement with the ``no-free-lunch'' property.